IgnitionBoulder/2015week1/deliverables/README.md

 #### Meta
 Why do we separate HTML and CSS?
+We separate HTML and CSS for partly for conveneience and clarity, but mostly because they play different roles in designing a web page.
+In addition to having slightly different syntaxes, HTML and CSS are designed to do different tasks; the HTML provides the skeleton of the web page, while the CSS provides the elements that make the base skeleton (i.e., HTML) more interesting, useful, and appealing.
+Keeping them separate is both practical and asthetic.

 #### HTML
 What are classes and IDs (and how are they different)?